The Oracle Red Bull Racing Team at the Abu Dhabi F1 Grand Prix at Yas Marina Circuit on November 20, 2022.

 Written by Tom Bellingham

-F1 is considered to be the pinnacle of motorsport.
-With intense speeds, apex engineering, dramatic competition and a surrounding hype that goes unmatched, the world championship racing series has existed in a realm of its own since 1950 — and there have been some impressive milestones along the way.
-Here’s a list of the most exciting, shocking and surprising Formula One records.
+Intense speeds, apex engineering, dramatic competition and a surrounding hype that's bigger than ever – F1 is considered the pinnacle of motorsport.
+The world championship racing series has existed in a realm of its own since 1950 — and there have been some mighty impressive milestones along the way.
+Buckle up for the most exciting, shocking and surprising Formula One records to date.

 01

-Out-of-this-world pit stops have always been a speciality at Oracle Red Bull Racing.
+What's more, out-of-this-world pit stops have always been a speciality at Oracle Red Bull Racing.
 In addition to speed records, the crew literally performed a pit stop thousands of metres above the earth.
-Check out the video in the player below:
+Check out the video below:

 2 min